marcinowski/paranuara/README.md

 # Chapter 1 - Set Up

 Dear Mr President, to set up this project, please make sure for your own comfort:
- - that you're using python 3 and path to `python` executable is added to your environmental PATH
+ - that you're using Python 3 and path to `python` and `virtualenv` executable is added to your environmental PATH
  - that you have installed MongoDB and `mongo`, as well as `mongod` paths are also added to PATH
  - if your computer works inside a local network behind a proxy, set appropriate `http_proxy` variables.
  - nothing is running on your port 27017 except MongoDB server